"What is the most self-destructive emotion?"

 There is no such thing as a self-destructive emotion.

-Think about it- why would mother nature evolve -- or God design --- a mechanism in you that is designed to harm you?
+Think about it- why would humans evolve a mechanism that is designed to harm us?

 All emotions are useful, healthy things.
 Every one of them.
 Even the uncomfortable ones, like anger, fear, doubt, pain, shame…

-However - it is possible for you to respond to your emotions in unhealthy ways.
+However - it is possible for us to respond to our emotions in unhealthy ways, and we often do.

 Emotional shame is the idea that feeling a particular emotion is wrong.
 A common example is anger.
 Many people are taught that anger is bad, even though it’s one of the most powerful and useful emotions you have.